 The sand buggy ride to the Huacachina sand dunes in Peru.

-The 2,000-year-old geometric Nazca Lines are a world-famous site, despite the fact we still do not know exactly why these markings in the desert were created.
-This UNESCO world heritage site remains a mystery, and you can’t pass through without taking a look for yourself.
+The 2,000-year-old geometric Nazca Lines are a world-famous site, yet we still do not know exactly why these markings in the desert were created.
+This UNESCO World Heritage site remains a mystery, and you can’t pass through without taking a look for yourself.

 Where to Stay in Nazca / Nasca